 Take a look at your co-worker's calendar to see spots where they're available.
 If you're not in the same office you may not know that Mondays are notoriously busy or Friday afternoon is never a good time to schedule a meeting.
 Ask the people you work with if there are any times or parts of the month that you should avoid or be more mindful of.

-If you're using a project management platform then you may want to strictly utilize a Project Module that tracks tasks and progress.
-An organized system guarantees that no one will be out of the loop when talking to a client and that there will never be the issue of duplicate work being done.
+If you're using a project management platform then you may want to strictly utilize the Project Product that tracks tasks and progress.
+An organized platform guarantees that no one will be out of the loop when talking to a client and that there will never be the issue of duplicate work being done.

 Be simple and genuine; ask people about their weekends and how they're doing.

 Virtual emotional intelligence is important for any worker, but especially if you are someone who works in an office separate from your team.
-Don't be afraid to connect on a personal level with your co-workers and make use of team calendars, project collaboration tools, and scheduling systems.
-Operations Automation for Services (ServOps) is a great way to stay up-to-date and organized while being away from the office.
+Don't be afraid to connect on a personal level with your co-workers and make use of team calendars, project collaboration tools, and scheduling tools.
+A client work management platform is a great way to stay up-to-date and organized while being away from the office.
 Sign up for your free trial today.